 Massagetae is included in the Nomadic Tribes Culture Pack DLC.

-A successor state from the far Middle East Bactria started life as one of the farthest east of all of the Greek colonies that once comprised Alexander's eastern empire.
-The City State of Bactria had one of the densest populations of Geek colonists in Alexander's empire.
-This has led to Bactria fielding armies of heavily armed and armored Hellenistic style troops.
+A successor state from the far Middle East Baktria started life as one of the farthest east of all of the Greek colonies that once comprised Alexander's eastern empire.
+The City State of Baktria had one of the densest populations of Geek colonists in Alexander's empire.
+This has led to Baktria fielding armies of heavily armed and armored Hellenistic style troops.
 Though due to its location and influence from some of its more eastern neighbors the Bactrians also have access to heavily armored cataphracts as well as swift horse archers.
 The Bactrians are savy traders and have strong a strong industrial infrastructure.
 Their Hellenistic culture is also alluring to other civilizations.

 Like Empire, Napoleon and Shogun 2 before it, Rome II is expected to feature a robust collection of post-launch downloadable content.
 Two pieces of DLC have been confirmed so far — the Pontus Faction Pack and the Greek States Culture Pack.